RoninSanta/Music_Visualizer-P5.js/Music Visualizer/README.md

-## Case study 3: Audio visualiser
+## Audio visualiser

-In this case study you will be completing a simple music visualisation program that contains three separate visualisations.
+In this project is a simple music visualisation program that contains 8 separate visualisations.

 To turn the sound into something that can be visualised p5.js provides a Fast Fourier Transform object.
 Take a look at its description in the